Rotekoppen/tweeks/README.md

 (Instead of step 3 you can clone this repo `git clone https://github.com/Rotekoppen/tweeks`)

 (You can also add the datapack when creating a world by dragging the zip file into the datapacks list on the world creation menu)

+## Todo:
+- Find a better recipie for Unstable TNT
+- Find more things to add lol